 add three teaspoons of the leaves to one cup of boiling water;

 Or, combine dried catnip leaves with dried lemon balm and/or dried mint then, add to your preferred black tea.

 Flavor with honey and/or lemon if you like.

 Super refreshing in the summer and warming and cozy in the winter!

-Sensitivity to Nepetalactone is an inherited trait, and it's not just house cats that can have a reaction.
+Sensitivity to Nepetalactone doesn't just affect house cats that can have a reaction.
 Even big, wild felines like tigers can be susceptible to it!

 How about baking some catnip treats for your special feline?
 Try our KittyWeed Tuna Crunchies recipe.
 Your kitty will purr with delight!

 The Two Crazy Cat Ladies are a Wealth of Information about our beloved Felines.
 They know cats!
 And they've got great products for our kitties, too! (click below for their website) (We met these fun Cat Women at the Silicat Valley Cat Convention in San Jose, CA - July 27, 2019)

 FREE SHIPPING ON ALL KITTYWEED® PRODUCTS WITHIN THE USA.